Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 Can I have children after successful chemo- and radiotherapy?

 Hodgkin lymphoma therapy may lead to permanent infertility in both men and women.
 For this reason, male patients are advised to consider a cryopreservation of sperm (preservation of sperm cells by means of liquid nitrogen freezing).
 In women there is some evidence that taking oral contraceptives (the “Pill”) as well as GnRH analogues during therapy has a fertility-maintaining effect.
-But also the withdrawal and cryopreservation of oocytes or ovary tissue are preserving methods that should be taken into consideration.
+Besides, the withdrawal and cryopreservation of oocytes or ovary tissue are preserving methods that should be taken into consideration.

 What if I become pregnant after therapy?